Wednesday, December 31, 2025

 22nd Dec 2025

-It was perfect advice.
-I booked a Grab Bike, and immediately witnessed a feat of Vietnamese physics.
+It was solid advice.
+I booked a Grab Bike, and immediately witnessed a miracle of Vietnamese physics.
 My driver, Ti, took one look at my 20kg suitcase, my carry-on bag, and my 155cm self, and somehow arranged us all onto a single motorbike.
 I don't know how we didn't tip over.
 As we tore through the misty streets, balancing on two wheels, I realized I had found my first friend in the mountains.
 We exchanged contacts before he dropped me at a 24-hour café.

-I sat on the balcony, wrapping my hands around a hot drink.
+I sat on the balcony, wrapping my frozen hands around a hot drink.
 As the sky turned from bruised purple to gold, the wind hit my face—clean, sharp, and smelling of pine.

 "Mea," I whispered to the sunrise, "Welcome to the real adventure."